znjameswu/flutter_math/doc/design.md

     - How can I nest math inside text?

-KaTeX functionalities that need further investigation
-- char
-- Custom fonts added by plugins
-- text-mode accent
-- \not
-- \pod, \pmod, \mod all depend on \mathchoice, what shoud we do?

-KaTeX functionalities that we won't support
-- href
-- includegraphics
-- lap
-- mathchoice
-- smash
-- \overlinesegment \underlinesegment
-- There will be no automatic thinspace between \cdots and right delimiter. (which is odd.
-MathJax and Tex don't have them either)
-- \pmb
-- \hspace*
-- Exotic composite symbols: \Coloneqq, \coloneq, \Coloneq, \Eqqcolon, \Eqcolon, \colonapprox, \Colonapprox, \colonsim, \Colonsim, \simcolon, \simcoloncolon, \approxcolon, \approxcoloncolon, and also their equivalent \coloncolonequals ...

 variantForm is basically in line with MathJax, for the exception of \u210F(\hbar)